LostArtefacts/TRX/docs/tr2/README.md

 - fixed bubbles spawning from flares if Lara is in shallow water
 - fixed the inventory up arrow at times overlapping the health bar
 - fixed blood spawning on Lara from gunshots using incorrect positioning data
+- fixed the drawbridge producing dynamic light when open
 - improved FMV mode behavior - stopped switching screen resolutions
 - improved vertex movement when looking through water portals
 - improved support for non-4:3 aspect ratios